+Hospital.
+An institution receiving inpatients and rendering medical and surgical care on a 24-hours-per-day basis.
+The term includes general hospitals, trauma centers, and institutions in which service is limited to special fields, such as cardiac, eye, ear, nose, and throat, pediatric, orthopedic, skin, cancer, mental, tuberculosis, chronic disease, and obstetrics.
+The facilities may also include outpatient care, ambulatory care, offices of medical practitioners, adult day care, respite care, medical day care and day care for sick children, gift shops, restaurants, and other accessory uses.
+The term shall not include establishments intended primarily for permanent or long-term care or custodial care, provided continually or daily.

-[48] Hotel, motel.
-A building, or portion thereof, or a group of buildings which provides sleeping accommodations in six (6) or more separate units or rooms for transients on a daily, weekly, or similar short-term basis, whether such establishment is designated as a hotel, motel, inn, automobile court, motor inn, motor lodge, tourist court, tourist home or otherwise.
-A hotel shall be deemed to include any establishment which provides residential living accommodations on a more or less permanent basis, such as an apartment hotel.
+Hotel, Motel.
+A building, or portion thereof, or a group of buildings which provides sleeping accommodations in six (6) or more separate units or rooms for transients on a daily, weekly, or similar non-permanent basis, whether such establishment is designated as a hotel, motel, inn, automobile court, motor inn, motor lodge, tourist court, tourist home or otherwise.
+Such uses may include kitchenettes for each guest unit.
 Where such an establishment is permitted as a principal use, all uses customarily and historically accessory thereto for the comfort, accommodation, and entertainment of the patrons, including restaurants, shall be permitted.
-Bars, taverns, and nightclubs to be operated in conjunction with any such establishment shall be a conditional use.
+Bars, taverns, and nightclubs may be operated in conjunction with any such establishment in the same manner and to the same extent as allowed within the applicable zoning district.

+Household Living Uses.
+The Household Living Uses category includes use types providing for the residential occupancy of a dwelling unit by a single family.
+This use category does not include residential use types that generally involve some level of managed personal care for a larger number of residents (e.g., continuing care communities or large group homes), which are categorized in the Group Living Uses category.
+Accessory uses common to Household Living Uses include accessory living units, home-based businesses, swimming pools, the growing and processing of agricultural products for personal use and the keeping of livestock and poultry.

+Incidental food and beverage sales.
+Sales, storage, preparation, and service of food and/or beverages that occurs as an accessory use to an established commercial or industrial use, which may or may not be directly associated with that use.

+Independent Living Facility.
+A facility in which adults at least 55 years of age or older live within multifamily rental properties with central dining facilities that provide residents, as part of their monthly fee, access to meals and other services such as housekeeping, linen service, transportation, and social and recreational activities.
+Independent living facilities do not provide, in a majority of the units, personal care services such as would be provided in an Assisted Living Facility.
+There are no licensed skilled nursing beds on the property.

-[49] Industrial dwelling (modular home).
+Industrial dwelling (modular home).
 Any building or component thereof designed for or used for residential purposes which is wholly or in substantial part made, fabricated, formed, assembled, or manufactured in such a manner that all parts or processes cannot be inspected at the installation site without disassembly damage to, or destruction thereof.
 An industrial dwelling is not to be construed to include a manufactured home.
 This structure will have a DCA decal.
 (Added November 22, 1999, ZA99-11-02; Amended January 22, 2018, ZA17-005)